 Librarians usually hold master's degrees, having studied library and information science, and sometimes specialize in a particular area relevant to their workplace needs.
 Here you can learn more about the work of a librarian, and the salary and career outlook for this field.

 Librarians organize and manage collections of books, magazines, newspapers, journals, electronic documents and other data resources.
-They also help people find and understand the information they need within the library.
-Librarians work in a variety of settings, such as academic, public, private, school and specialty libraries.
-Most library positions entail master's degrees in library science or a specialty of the field.
+They also help people find and understand information they are needing within the library.
+Librarians work in a variety of settings including academic, public, private, school and specialty libraries.
+Most library positions entail master's degrees in library science or a specialty field.
 Librarians in public schools may need to be certified, which often requires a teaching certification.

 |Certification||Public schools may require certification|

 Source: * U.S. Bureau of Labor Statistics (BLS).

 The path to becoming a librarian begins with an undergraduate degree from an accredited 4-year college or university, which is required for admission into graduate school.
 Undergraduate students are not required to study any specific major; however, graduate schools typically only admit students with a B average or minimum 3.0 grade point average.
 Admission into graduate school may also entail submitting recommendation letters, sitting for interviews and passing a standardized test.

 Employers typically prefer to hire librarians who have completed a master's degree program accredited by the American Library Association (ALA).
 Such degree programs include the Master of Library and Information Science and Master of Library Science (MLS), which typically take 1-2 years to complete.
 Master's programs prepare students for careers in library and information science.
 Courses may include:

 While some librarians hold degrees in general library or information science, others pursue specialty degrees in concentrations of the field, such as school, archival or art librarianship.
 Specialization may be required for some positions.
 For example, school librarians in many states are required to earn a master's degree in education or library science with a specialty in library media.